martinradev/gdb-pt-dump/README.md

   Search is applied after filter.
 * Filter-out search results by address alignment.
 Useful for filtering-out SLAB allocations.
 * Try to determine KASLR information by examining the address space.
-  Currently, only the virtual and physical image offsets.
+* Find virtual memory aliases.

 ## How to use